The California Tasting Menu and the Farm Connection

 Siblings, Service, and the Division of Labor

 The sibling model, a kitchen lead paired with a front-of-house lead who share both ownership and responsibility, recurs often enough in American fine dining to constitute its own recognizable format.
 The pairing tends to produce a particular kind of coherence: the meal reads as a single statement rather than two departments running parallel operations.
 At Heritage, Philip Pretty runs the kitchen and Lauren Pretty manages the front of house.
-The Michelin citation describes the result as relaxed but detail-conscious, which maps closely to what this operational structure tends to produce when it works.
+The result is relaxed but detail-conscious, which maps closely to what this operational structure tends to produce when it works.
 The service register matches the physical environment: attentive without being formal, informed without being performative.
 In a tasting menu context, where the pace and temperature of a room can make or break the format, that calibration is not a minor quality.

 Planning a Visit

 For those building a Southern California fine dining itinerary, Heritage now sits alongside Providence as one of two Long Beach-adjacent anchors worth planning a trip around, rather than a local curiosity that happens to have a star.
 That repositioning is the real significance of the 2025 recognition, and it is consistent with a broader pattern in which Michelin has been identifying starred talent in cities that the national fine dining conversation has historically undervalued.
-Our full Long Beach restaurants guide maps the city's dining scene across categories and price points for visitors building a complete picture.